 - Rev Paul Haugen, M. Div., BCC, Staff Chaplain, Gundersen Health System

-- Rev. Ann Tyndall, M. Div., Staff Chaplain, Gundersen Health System
+- Rev. Ann Tyndall, M. Div., BCC, Staff Chaplain, Gundersen Health System

 - Rev. Dean Staffanson, M. Div., Gundersen Hospice